Getting the Best Dollar Store Deals

 A good way to save money is by buying the less expensive shampoos and spend money on a good conditioner.
 Conditioners vary more in ingredients and the difference of using salon conditioners versus the dollar store conditioners is noticeable on hair.

-If your children enjoy taking bubble baths, the dollar store brands will do the trick and the savings is substantial.
+If your children enjoy taking bubble baths, the dollar store brands will do the trick and the savings are substantial.
 This can also be a good area to go gift shopping for preteens who like to pamper themselves with scented soaps, bath oils, bath sponges and body powders.

 Shoppers can expect to find a large assortment of gift bags, wrap, ribbons, bows, and packaging at a fraction of the cost.
 The quality is as good as what can be found at Wal-Mart.

-Gift cards have become ridiculously over priced, but not at the dollar stores.
+Gift cards have become ridiculously overpriced, but not at the dollar stores.
 Invest $10 on a variety of cards, including popular holiday cards, so that you have some on hand.

 Scrapbooking made a comeback a few years back and many who enjoy the hobby can spend a bunch on the supplies.
 The dollar stores offer scrapbooking packages, binders, stickers, and paper assortment at a cost that is substantially less than you will find at some of the more popular arts and crafts stores.